 Perhaps it was the sun, or maybe the margaritas, that possessed the young Cushing and her new groom not to return home from their Florida honeymoon.
-Yet regardless of the setting, Cushing’s impressive career has spanned more than two and a half decades, mostly spent as creative director of her own internationally award-winning advertising agency.
+Yet regardless of the setting, Cushing’s impressive career has spanned more than three decades, half of which was spent as creative director of her own internationally award-winning advertising agency.
 It was during this tenure that Cushing’s love for the written word flourished.

-In a bold move, Cushing retired from the agency in 2010 to live out her dream of becoming a novelist.
-Fortunately for Cushing (and her wallet), she was recruited shortly thereafter by a women’s fashion retail brand, where she currently serves as copy director.
+In a bold move, Cushing sold the agency in 2010 to live out her dream of becoming a novelist.
+After finishing her first manuscript, she returned to marketing and now oversees content strategy for a major retail department store corporation.

-Cushing resides in Fort Myers, Florida, with husband Gene, daughter Taryn, and their four fur babies, Elliot, Mia Rosa, Cheyenne and Tucker.
+Cushing resides in Charlotte, NC, with her husband Gene and their fur babies, Mia Rosa and Tucker.